ncabatoff/prombench/README.md

 scrape interval for a total load of 300K samples/second.
 Going above 300K samples/second requires more RAM and will probably require tuning Prometheus, see the tips in the [storage](https://prometheus.io/docs/operating/storage/) part of the docs.
-You can provide Prometheus command-line arguments at the end of the prombench command line, after --, e.g.
+You can override the default Prometheus command ("prometheus") with a path and command-line arguments at the end of the prombench command line, after --, e.g.

-    ./prombench -num-exporters 60 -- -storage.local.memory-chunks 2097152 -storage.local.max-chunks-to-persist 1048576
+    ./prombench -exporters inc:20 -- ~/src/prometheus/prometheus -storage.local.memory-chunks 2097152 -storage.local.max-chunks-to-persist 1048576

 # Exporters